 - Your Apple Watch has little to no battery left.

 Charge your Apple Watch

 If you find that your Apple Watch is only showing a lighting bolt in red with no signs of the time, you will need to charge your device.

 To charge your Apple Watch, follow the steps below:

 - Plug your Apple Magnetic Charging Cable, Case, or Dock into its USB power adapter.

 - Plug the adapter into a power outlet, or if easier, you can use a USB port.

-- Now you need to place the charger, to the back of the Apple Watch.
+- Now you need to place the charger to the back of the Apple Watch.
 The magnets on the charger will align with the Apple Watch.
-You can see if this is successful, as a charging symbol will appear on the face of the Watch.
-(The Apple Watch Edition can be set to charge with the Charging Case lid open).
+A charging symbol will appear on the face of the Watch.

 - Finally, your Watch will start charging.